robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 To import a library into a suite or resource file the `Library` setting is used in the `*** Settings ***` section followed by the name of the library.
 The name of the library is case-sensitive and should be taken from the library's keyword documentation.
+By default, libraries in Robot Framework are implemented in Python and the name of the library is the name of the Python module that contains the library implementation.
+Alternatively a library can be imported using the path to the Python module file.
+See [Import Paths](#import-paths).

 Example:
 ```robotframework